Rakshit Shetty

 Rakshit Shetty (born 6 June 1983) is an Indian actor and filmmaker working predominantly in Kannada cinema.
-He is the recipient of a National Film Award, two Filmfare Awards South, two Karnataka State Film Awards and five SIIMA Awards.
+He is the recipient of a National Film Award, three Filmfare Awards South, four Karnataka State Film Awards and five SIIMA Awards.

 His debut film is Namm Areal Ond Dina (2010) but his breakthrough role was in Simple Agi Ondh Love Story.
 Shetty is regarded as "Simple Star" for his filmmaking style.
 He owns the production and distribution company named Paramvah Studios.

-He established himself as a leading hero in Godhi Banna Sadharana Mykattu (2015), Kirik Party (2016), Avane Srimannarayana (2019), 777 Charlie (2022), and Sapta Saagaradaache Ello (2023), with 777 Charlie becoming the highest-grossing film of his career.
+He established himself as a leading hero in Godhi Banna Sadharana Mykattu (2015), Kirik Party (2016), Avane Srimannarayana (2019), 777 Charlie (2022), and Sapta Saagaradaache Ello: Side A (2023), and Sapta Saagaradaache Ello: Side B (2023) with 777 Charlie becoming the highest-grossing film of his career.

 Early life

 Shetty was born in Udupi on 6 June 1983 in a Tulu-speaking Bunt family.
 He completed schooling at his hometown and was a Pili Nalike dancer and folk dancer in the Tulu Nadu region.
 This experience made him provide a major role for the dancers in his 2014 film Ulidavaru Kandanthe.

 Before starting his film career, Shetty completed a bachelor's degree in Electronics and Communications Engineering at N.M.A.M.
 Institute of Technology, Nitte, Karkala which is part of Nitte (Deemed to be University).
 After graduating, he worked as a software professional for two years before pursuing acting and theatre.